nikospara/angular-require-lazy/README.md

 This application is set up to load only the scripts it needs for the current view.
 When the view changes, only the scripts necessary for the new view are loaded.

-To observe this behaviour open Firebug to the network tab, then load the application.
+To observe this behaviour open Firebug to the network tab, then load the unbuilt-development version of the application.
 Observe the scripts being loaded: `ng-grid-XXX.js` is not needed and not loaded.
-Navigate to the "Expenses" view (top menu). `ng-grid` and the application scripts required for this view are loaded just in time.
+Navigate to the "Expenses" view (top menu). `ng-grid-XXX.js` and the application scripts required for this view are loaded just in time.

 The scripts needed for each view are packed together into "bundle" files, when the application is built.
 So for the expenses view
 `app/modules/expenses/main.js`, `app/modules/expenses/expenses-view.js`, `app/modules/expenses/expenses-template.html`, and
-`ng-grid-2.0.7-debug.js` are bundled into one script file (i.e. `expenses-built.js`) and the file is loaded with a cache-breaking hash (the `?v=e1974633ea3017db85324f449bc6479f` request parameter).
+`ng-grid-2.0.7-debug.js` are bundled into one script file (i.e. `expenses-built.js`) and the file is loaded with a cache-breaking hash (something like a `?v=e1974633ea3017db85324f449bc6479f` request parameter).
 This process is using [r.js](http://requirejs.org/docs/optimization.html) and [require-lazy](https://github.com/nikospara/require-lazy).

 The noteworthy points are: